Pet insurance provider Trupanion has beaten the market over the last five years, but is down 10% year-to-date; is it a buy?

 Trupanion has partnered with over 2,500 veterinary hospitals and over 10,000 veterinarians, which is vital as this helps to increase referrals.
 Trupanion also has software in many veterinary clinics which allows for claims to be paid in minutes and minimizes friction, differing from traditional insurance companies where claims would be reimbursed at a later date.
 In clinics where there is software installed veterinarians may be more inclined to push the product and recommend it.
 Increased referrals, coupled with growing average revenue per user, will help to fuel growth in the coming years.

 Larger insurance companies could be considered the greatest threat to Trupanion, and if the pet insurance market continues to expand, it’s likely more of the larger players will enter the space.
 However, Trupanion has managed to navigate this threat thus far and is the market leader in the space with a sole focus on pet insurance.
 One could argue that its brand name and integration with veterinary hospitals differentiate itself from competitors, and acts as a competitive advantage.

 Another risk that investors must take into account is whether or not the penetration rates in the U.S. will reach the levels of other markets.
 The worst-case scenario is that the penetration rates will stagnate or decline.
 If the opposite occurs, we could be looking at a company with room to grow many times over.
-However, it reported a net loss of $2.6 million compared to a net income of $0.8 million a year prior.
+However, it reported a total operating loss of $1.7 million while total losses in 2020 came to $5.8 million.
 The ability to consistently produce a profit remains a question mark that investors should keep an eye on but must take into account that it continues to invest heavily.